hkpaulchan/JA4-blocking-at-Azure/README.md

 # Mitigate an economic denial-of-service (EDoS) bot attack targeting Azure JA4 TLS fingerprints

-This repository documents a real-world case study from JURASSIC PARK TECHNOLOGY LTD on how to detect and mitigate an economic denial-of-service (EDoS) bot attack targeting Azure Front Door using JA4 TLS fingerprints, while cascading protection through Azure Front Door (AFD) and Azure Application Gateway WAF.
+This repository documents a real-world case study from JURASSIC PARK TECHNOLOGY LTD on how to detect and mitigate an economic denial-of-service (EDoS) bot attack targeting Azure AppService using JA4 TLS fingerprints, while cascading protection through Azure Front Door (AFD) and Azure Application Gateway WAF.
 Unlike traditional DDoS attacks that try to take your site down, this attack was designed to inflate CDN and data transfer costs without overloading the origin, exploiting cached static assets and globally distributed IPs.